Exclusive: G20 financial leaders to speak against unfair trade practices - draft communique

 “We underline the crucial role of the rules-based international trading system.
 We note the importance of bilateral, regional and plurilateral agreements being open, transparent, inclusive and WTO-consistent, and commit to working to ensure they complement the multilateral trade agreements.”

-The draft communique for Buenos Aires also reiterates the usual phrase that“excessive volatility or disorderly movements of exchange rates can have adverse implications for economic and financial stability.”
+The draft communique for Buenos Aires also reiterates the usual phrase that “excessive volatility or disorderly movements of exchange rates can have adverse implications for economic and financial stability.”

 The financial leaders are to reiterate their pledge to refrain from competitive devaluations and not target exchange rates for competitive purposes.

-But the communique also introduces new language on exchange rates, saying that“strong fundamentals, sound policies and a resilient international monetary system are essential to the stability of exchange rates”, but also that“flexible exchange rates, where feasible, can serve as a shock absorber”.
+But the communique also introduces new language on exchange rates, saying that “strong fundamentals, sound policies and a resilient international monetary system are essential to the stability of exchange rates”, but also that “flexible exchange rates, where feasible, can serve as a shock absorber”.

 Reporting By Jan Strupczewski; Editing by Hugh Lawson